-Generations or lifecycles? – Why am I asking this as a question?
+Generations or life stages? – Why am I asking this as a question?
 I’ve had a bit of time to think about consumer behaviour.
 At the moment you can’t throw a stick without hitting ‘an’ expert in at least one of three generations:

 - Gen-Y or millennials

-There are older generations that also exist but are mentioned in passing:
+There are older generations that also exist but are only mentioned in passing:

 - Silent generation

 - Greatest generation

 - Lost generation